 - 9.1.1 The Project Substation shall be designed and constructed to a high level of reliability and shall meet or exceed the requirements set forth by the interconnection utility. - 9.1.2 The Project Substation shall be designed and constructed in accordance with the Project Electrical Studies, as defined in RFP Appendix A.1 (Wind) (Scope of Work). - 9.1.3 The Project Substation shall be designed and constructed to meet the Electrical Loss Limit set forth in RFP Appendix A.1 (Wind) (Scope of Work). - 9.1.4 Project Substation basic impulse level shall be at least 200 kV for the 34.5-kV system and subject to Owner approval on the high-voltage system (to be determined based on the Project voltage level).
 Design of the high-voltage and 34.5-kV systems shall be for a short circuit rating calculated based on the results of a Contractor-furnished short circuit study. - 9.1.5 Minimum conductor clearance criteria shall be per the NESC.
 Clearances shall be increased at locations where additional clearances are required for access to equipment. - 9.1.6 Notwithstanding the immediately following sentence, no splices shall be made within the Project Substation, including both power and instrument and control conductors.
 Shields may be spliced where necessary to permit connection to the Project Substation ground system. - 9.1.7 Conductors shall be terminated at each end, labeled, tied, and bundled, respectively. - 9.1.8 Project Substation equipment paint shall be ultraviolet resistant.
-The coating shall consist of rust-inhibiting epoxy primer, standard intermediate coating, and two (2) finish coats of paint.
+The coating shall consist of rustinhibiting epoxy primer, standard intermediate coating, and two (2) finish coats of paint.
 The total coating shall be a minimum of five (5) mils dry.
-The paint color shall be an ANSI 70 sky grey color, unless otherwise approved by Owner. - 9.1.9 All manufacturer installation instructions for the installation of all Project Substation components shall be obtained and followed.
+The paint color shall be an ANSI 70 sky grey color, unless otherwise approved by Owner. - 9.1.9 All manufacturer installation instructions for the installation of all Project Substation components shall be obtained and followed. - 9.1.10 Backup power at the Project Substation shall be provided from two (2) sources.
+The Interconnection Line and local distribution system may each be utilized as a source, although the battery system may not be utilized as one of these sources.
+A standby generator, conforming with the requirements set forth in RFP Appendix A-7.25 (ZS-020 Substation Equipment AC Standby Generator System), shall be installed if two sources of backup power are not available.